 Natural remedies for treating UTIs

-Look out for the natural ingredients listed below as the first defence to fight UTIs.
+Look out for the following natural ingredients as your first defence against UTIs:

-Cranberry contains A-type proanthocyanidins (PACs), a specific type of flavonoid compound which provides dual antioxidant and bacterial anti-adhesion properties.
-It prevents the bacteria from adhering to the lining of the urinary tract, thereby reducing the likelihood of infection and recurrence.
+Cranberry contains A-type proanthocyanidins (PACs), a type of flavonoid that offers dual antioxidant and anti-adhesion properties.
+It prevents bacteria from sticking to the urinary tract lining, reducing the risk of infection and recurrence.

 Saw palmetto has long been used to treat bladder inflammation and UTIs.
 In addition to its role in improving urinary tract function, it is said to aid in the treatment of benign prostatic hypertrophy (BPH) in men.